 Students make their own choices to enhance their learning by engaging in various interest areas where learning domains are interwoven (dramatic play, art, tinkering, reading, blocks/construction, etc.) as teachers engage and interact with them.
 Students practice their personal responsibility, decision-making, self-management, and relationship skills during this time.

-Our staff are child development professionals who are committed to providing the best possible experiences for you and your child.
+Our staff are professionals who are committed to providing the best possible experiences for you and your child.
 They are fingerprinted, certified in First Aid & CPR, and have both education and work experience in the child and youth development fields.
 They are equipped with the tools to foster an environment where all children can be themselves.
 Our programs are developed by specialists and experts in the field who spark and support the interests of the children we serve.

 Each extended learning site provides a variety of spaces for children to explore and engage in activities of their interest.
 While each site looks a little different depending on location, all programs include spaces for art opportunities, quiet spaces to do homework, areas for our core enrichment activities, and age-appropriate interest areas for our oldest students.
 Each location also has access to outdoor play areas, playgrounds, and fields for all ages.